LaneyBlack/Project-TEG/README.md

 # 💼 CV Advisor

 **CV Advisor** is an intelligent Telegram bot designed to help you elevate your job search and CV creation experience.
-Developed as part of the "TEG Technologie Generatywne i AI" course at PJATK Magistratura, this project leverages cutting-edge AI and generative technologies to provide personalized CV advice and job-matching features.
+Developed as part of the "TEG (Technologie Generatywne i AI)" course at PJATK Magistratura, this project leverages cutting-edge AI and generative technologies to provide personalized CV advice and job-matching features.

 ---